alsoc/fmdt/README.md

 git submodule update --init --recursive
 ```

-If you want to enable text indication in generated videos/images (`--show-id`  option), the OpenCV library is required.
+If you want to enable text indications in generated videos/images (`--show-id` option), the `OpenCV` library is required.

 ## Compilation with CMake